samly97/Microalgae-PBR/README.md

 ### Concentration Profile
 ![concentrationprofile](pictures/concentrationprofile.png)

+From the figure above, the concentration of *Neochloris oleoabundans* (a straing of microalgae) grows from 0.01 kg/cum to roughly 0.058 kg/cum on a dry-mass basis.
+The length of the reactor is 5 km long.

 ### Microalgae Light Attenuation Characteristics
 ![absorbscaplot](pictures/absscaplot.png)

+The above figure shows the relationship between absorption and scattering efficiencies against wavelength of light. 'mie.m' determines the absorption and scattering fractions as per [(Pottier et. al. 2005)](https://onlinelibrary.wiley.com/doi/abs/10.1002/bit.20475).

 ![backscaplot](pictures/backscaplot.png)

+This figure shows the relationship of backscatter fraction against wavelength of light.

+These two plots could be validated against literature for accuracy.
+Currently, this data has not been published in literature for *N. oleoabundans*, so these results were not validated.

 ### Light Performance
 ![irradprof](pictures/illumconcprof.png)

+As microalgae absorbs and scatter light, the more microalgae there is in the system, the less irradiated the reactor is.
+The plot was created for a fixed reactor geometry.

 ### Maximum Concentration
 ![maxconc](pictures/maxconc.png)

+For a given geometry, there is a maximum attainable concentration.
+This figure also indicates at which point adding more length to the reactor is not efficient.

 ### Design Comparison
 ![designcompare](pictures/designcompare.png)